 A macro examination of organizations utilizing current research findings based largely upon a systems/contingency framework, designed to improve organizational effectiveness.

 BA-302 Introduction to Entrepreneurship

-Students learn and explore the nature and challenges of entrepreneurship; venture the life cyle of opportunity-launch-growth-fruitage.
+Students learn and explore the nature and challenges of entrepreneurship; explore the life cyle of opportunity-launch-growth-fruitage of the venture.
+3 Credits

 BA-303 Small Business Management